FloatingArrayDesign/MoorDyn/docs/structure.rst

 and rotational properties (e.g. hydrodynamic drag and added mass coefficients).
 Rod elements can be added to bodies and mooring lines can be attached at any location, allowing a wide variety of submerged structures to be integrated into the mooring system.
-Aside from contributions which might come from incorporated Rod objects or attached Connection and Line objects, the core Body object properties are as follows:
+Aside from contributions which might come from incorporated Rod objects or attached Point and Line objects, the core Body object properties are as follows:

 - mass, and center of mass